Sillybutts/SillyPistol/README.md

 Full hardware list/BOM: https://docs.google.com/spreadsheets/d/1fVddiRg_cHZpq_5kug_yOeNQVmSZLZVFr3JBSasclJw/

+A short piece of 1.75mm filament is used as a pin-keeper, approx 15mm long (1.5cm).
+It is put across the pin in the mag release to keep it in place.

 Discuss barrel length and spring length here

 ## Printing Info

 All STLs were exported in print orientation.
 F3D & STEP source files are also provided.

+The blaster uses ~500 grams of PLA.

 The Ram and MagwellLock parts require brims.